GBHyland/Automate-Custom-UI/Day1-Scripting-in-Automate.md

 ---

-# LAB 1: Verify Process Origin and File Naming
+## 🧪 LAB 1 — Verify Process Origin & File Naming

+> [!NOTE]
+> **Lab Objective:** Configure the process logic used to establish and update the policy number.

-In this section, you will add logic that determines how the process was started and establishes the policy number used throughout the process.
+In this lab, you will add the Script Tasks required to determine the process origin and establish the policy number used throughout the process.

-## Step 1: Process and Script Task Variables
+### Step 1: Process and Script Task Variables
 In this step we'll add the `create-policy-num` Script Task and edit process variable(s).

 1. Open the imported process in **Automate**.